martinkersner/martinkersner.github.io/content/posts/2026-05-11-secure-readonly-db-access-for-ai-agents.md

 ```

 No `INSERT`, `UPDATE`, `DELETE`, `DROP`.
 Statement timeout kills runaway queries, though it's a `USERSET` parameter, so the agent can override it in-session; for hard enforcement, put a connection pooler in front or point the role at a read replica.

+`GRANT SELECT ON ALL TABLES` only covers tables that exist at grant time. `ALTER DEFAULT PRIVILEGES` is the standing rule that applies to anything `owner` creates later, so you don't have to re-grant on every new table.
+Replace `owner` with whichever role actually creates tables in the schema.
+If multiple roles create tables, repeat the `ALTER DEFAULT PRIVILEGES` line for each.

 ## 2. Give Claude the connection details